Primera New Forest Standard Distance Triathlon - everyday is a school day

 It has been a while since I last blogged.
 I am sorry for this, I'd love to say I have been hibernating in a training dungeon smashing out quality session after quality session, but the reality is that I have been slack with getting fingertip to keyboard.
+I promise the next post won't be nearly as long.
+In waiting time or reading time!

 Training and racing have gone well.
 I won the Ringwood triathlon for the second year running with a solid performance, and as last year it was great to see so many of my athletes doing it - some their first triathlon.
 I even managed a 1-2 with David Ardley who I coach and is showing some good form despite a hectic travel schedule.